nickmanning214/svelte-crud/README.md

  The `change` event is fired when you edit, delete, add, or reorder.

- There is no event specific to editing.
-This should be a todo item.
+ There is no event specific to editing. ~This should be a todo item.~ This is because editing an item takes place in the slot of Crud and is not intrinsic to the component.

  There is also `clickItem` but it seems deprecated.